ZEJIA-LIU/web-softwaretools-plain/workSpace/tao-he/Background.md

 ### <span id="jump1">Abstract</span>

-Under the influence of the ongoing COVID-19 epidemic, people's lives have been affected to a certain extent.
-Many people have to switch to work from home and attend classes.
-Longer home time and fewer social activities have made many people, especially those living alone, consider buying a pet to accompany themselves through this special period.
+With the current ongoing covid epidemic, people's lives have been affected to some extent.
+Many people have had to switch to working from home and attending classes.
+Longer home time and less social interaction has led many people, especially those living alone, to consider acquiring a pet to keep them company during this special time.

-At the same time, because of the epidemic, it is not convenient and safe to buy pets offline.
-On the contrary, through the online method, pet lovers can choose their favorite pet without going out of the house without taking any risks.
-For pet shop owners, displaying pets in the shop on the Internet is not limited by the size of the venue, and subsequent management and sales analysis are more convenient and powerful.
+The epidemic has also made it less convenient and safe to go offline to buy a pet.
+By going online, pet lovers can choose the pet of their choice without having to take any risks.
+For pet shop owners, displaying their pets online is not limited by the size of their premises, and subsequent management and sales analysis is easier and more powerful.

-The owner of one of our local pet shops is trying to build his own pet website.
-This project is our team helped the owner of this local pet shop to establish a project website to display his pet shop online.
-(Supplementary website introduction)
+The owner of one of our local pet shops was looking to set up his own pet website.
+This project is the result of our team helping the local pet shop owner to set up a website to showcase his pet shop online.

 ### <span id="jump2">Objectives</span>

-The pet shop website we built is based on the two main goals of pet shop owner management background pet data and pet display.
-Accordingly, the website will try to fulfill the following requirements:
+The pet shop website we built is based on the two main objectives of the pet shop owner to manage the pet data in the back office and to showcase the pets.
+Accordingly, the website will attempt to implement the following requirements.

-• Add background pet data information, including: name, type, sales status, personality tag
+- Add back office pet data including: name, species, sale status, personality tag

-• Modify the current sales status of pets: available, pending, sold
+- Modify the current sale status of pets: available, pending, sold

-• Display all pets in the store, and support customers to inquire about type and personality tags
+- Display all the pets in the shop and support customers to search by type and personality tag

-• Rank recently popular pets according to sales
+- Rank the most recent popular pets by sales

+#### High level goals

-While achieving the main functions mentioned above, the high level goals of the project are:
+In addition to the above key features, the high level goals of the project are

-• Use the principles of agile development to develop the website
+- Apply agile development principles to the development of the site

-• Cultivate the ability of teamwork and improve the efficiency of our teamwork
+- Develop teamwork skills and improve the efficiency of our teamwork

-• Training team members' proficient use of git
+- Develop team members' proficiency with git

+### Architecture and design

+At the beginning of the project, the team created a user survey to study the habits of potential customers and their user profile in relation to online pet shopping.
+Based on the feedback we received from 20 of our local friends, we identified the most requested features and discussed the initial framework of our website.

+#### User research questionnaires

+1. Male / Female
+2. Age range 18-25 26-30 31-40 over 40
+3. Previously have pets?
+Yes/No How many?
+4. Plan to adopt a new pet?
+Yes/No
+5. Have you surfed online pet store?
+Yes/No Which platform did you look at?
+6. What features do you want to see on online pet stores?

+   a.
+Search bar
+   b.
+Picture presenting

+   c.
+Filtering of available items

+   d.
+Bookmark favorite items
+   8. Others features you want to add? ___

+   9. Would buy pets based on what?

+a.
+Popularity according to past sales

+b.
+Pets characteristics

+c.
+Photos

+d.
+Others ____